-Approval of Application
+Approval of application

-The Proposed Rules include a direction that the NYDFS superintendent act on an application within 90 days from when the filing is deemed complete.
-We note that other licensing statutes in New York have similar provisions, but even with such provisions, the licensing process could take longer than expected.
+The Proposed Rules direct the NYDFS superintendent to act on an application within 90 days from when the filing is deemed complete.
+Other licensing statutes in New York have similar provisions, but even so, the licensing process could take longer than expected.
 Applicants should not necessarily expect action within 90 days of initially submitting an application.

-Notifications for Material Changes
+Notifications for material changes